-If for any reason you want to restart eWON, then you have just to click on the RESET button, and the reset process will begin.
+If for any reason you want to restart eWON, then you have just to click on the RESET button, and the reset process will begin. eWON will be accessible again when restart is complete.

 The access to information on the different ways to reset eWON, please refer to chapter "Resetting eWON" on page 26.